Hydrogen Refueling Network

 Skycities feature sophisticated evacuation systems that can carry their inhabitants towards escape pods able to manage a safe reentry and landing.
 Accordingly the residents regularly undergo mandatory zero-G training sessions to teach them how to react should a catastrophic ring failure lead to a free fall.

-As a matter of fact and despite the initial concerns no serious accident has happened in the centuries of orbital rings’ existence.
+As a matter of fact and despite the initial concerns no serious accidents have happened in the centuries of orbital rings’ existence.